eway-crm/php-lib/Examples/SaveDieOnConflictTrue/README.md

 # Creating items with dieOnItemConflict set to true

-Now we have the same situation as  in previous example, the only difference is in dieOnItemConflict, that is set to true this time.
+Now we have the same situation as  in [previous example](../SaveDieOnConflictFalse), the only difference is in dieOnItemConflict, that is set to true this time.
 As before we prepare company, set all atributes that we need, create connector, call method.
-Api takes request and searches if guid has not been used yet.
-In case that guid have not been used yet, item is created, otherwise, service returns rcItemAlreadyUploaded.
+In case of item with same GUID not yet existing, item is created, otherwise, service returns rcItemAlreadyUploaded.

 ```php